bytesdruid/DAO-Helper-Identity/README.md

+CHECKLIST
+[COMPLETED] First: Python that creates an account and saves the account info in vars []          Second: create smart contract that will be user identity

 ######################## Kash Notes

 When they sign up on the website they need to create an account on the backend that represents them